Battle of Passempe

-Battle of Passempe of 1646 (Bundu’ka ri Passempe’), also called as Passempaka War or Pasompak War, was a pivotal event and military engagement occurred in present-day Pasempe, which is situated approximately 10 kilometres west of Watampone.
+Battle of Passempe of 1646 (Bundu’ka ri Passempe’), also called as Passempaka War or Pasompak War, was a military conflict in present-day Pasempe, which is situated approximately 10 kilometres west of Watampone.
 It was fought between the Gowa Sultanate and its allies led by Karaeng Cenrana as the head of the expedition, and rebellious vassal of Boné led by La Tenriaji.
-The event took place from 18 April to 25 May 1646, resulted in Gowa's victory against Boné.
+The event took place from 18 April to 25 May 1646, resulted in Gowa's victory against Boné and its degradation from vassal to colony.

 Background

 In 1611, Boné was invaded by the Sultanate of Gowa in a war, and pressured to convert to Islam.
 Boné State later enjoyed a period of prosperity in the middle of the 17th century.

 During the reign of King La Maddaremmeng, who ruled from 1626 to 1643, he enforced stricter Islamic teachings in Boné, without considering the contextual adaptation of the kingdom's environment at that time.
 He issued a policy not to employ slaves (ata), because he considered that all Muslims were free people — all slaves must be freed or given wages for their hard work, except for slaves who were inherited.

 But there was opposition from the nobles led by his own mother, Datu Pattiro.
 However, Maddaremmeng still wanted to enforce the policy and spread his Islamic teachings by force to neighboring areas of Boné such as Wajo, Soppeng, Sawitto, Massepe, and Bacukiki.
 Boné's neighbors interpreted this movement in terms of political rivalry.
 Boné nobles and Maddaremmeng's mother asked for help to Malikussaid to fought against Maddaremmeng.